peterwainah/Dataengineering-Hanbook/Apache_Airflow/README.md

 ## DAGS
 DAG(Directed Acyclic Graph) is the core concept of Airflow ,involves collection of Tasks together with dependencies and relationships to say how they should run

+Here is a basic example DAG

 ![img.png](resources/DAG.png)

+It defines four Tasks -A,B,C and D and dictates the order in which they have to run,and what tasks depend on what others. it also shows how often the DAG is run(maybe every 5 minutes starting tomorow,or every day since January 1st,2020)